schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### Create VLANs

-Typically, the `LAN` port will also carry the VLAN traffic and function as [trunk port](https://www.techopedia.com/definition/27008/trunk-port).
-For me it's the `igb0` port I chose as parent interface for VLANs.
+Typically, the `LAN` port also carries the VLAN traffic and functions as [trunk port](https://www.techopedia.com/definition/27008/trunk-port).
+For me it's the `igb0` port which I choose as VLAN parent interface in the next steps.

 Navigate to {{< breadcrumb "Interfaces" "Other Types" "VLAN" >}}.